ACCA Registered

 When to Incorporate

 The crossover point is roughly £50,000 in annual profit.
 Below that, admin and accountancy costs often outweigh the tax savings.
 Above it, you could save £2,000 to £6,000+ per year through a salary plus dividend combination.
-Read our guide to paying yourself from a limited company.
+Read our full sole trader vs limited company comparison for worked examples at every income level.

 HMRC Already Knows What You Earn (DAC7)